Beny Steinmetz

-Beny Steinmetz (בני שטיינמץ; born 2 April 1956) is an Israeli businessman and entrepreneur, with a focus on the mining, energy, real estate and diamond-mining industries.
-He has been convicted of corrupt and illegal business practices in multiple countries.
+Beny Steinmetz (בנימין שטיינמץ; born 2 April 1956),also known as Benjamin Steinmetz, is an Israeli businessman and entrepreneur, with a focus on the mining, energy, real estate and diamond-mining industries.
+He was convicted in Switzerland of corruption in connection with mining rights in Guinea.

 Early life and family

 Beny Steinmetz was born in 1956 in Netanya, Israel and is the fourth child of Rubin Steinmetz, a pioneer of the diamond trade.
 At the age of 21, after serving three years in the IDF, Steinmetz emigrated from Israel to Belgium, to the famous diamond hub, Antwerp.

-Today Steinmetz lives in Israel with his wife Agnes and their four children.
-Steinmetz also holds French citizenship and describes himself as an "international Israeli."
+Steinmetz also holds French citizenship and has described himself as an "international Israeli."

 Business career

 In 1997, he decided to get away from Antwerp and diamonds and left Belgium to settle in Israel.

 In 1988 he bought his first and largest diamond factory in South Africa.
 In the coming years, he expanded his activities to other African countries, such as Angola and Botswana.
 He also branched out into ventures such as mining, real estate and capital markets.
 The group operates in more than 25 countries.

 Steinmetz occupies an advisory role in the Beny Steinmetz Group Resources (BSGR) Board of Directors.
 BSGR is a natural resource company active in the fields of oil & gas, mining, metal and power headquartered in the island of Guernsey.

 Steinmetz and billionaire George Soros, once business partners, parted company in the 1990s over a Russian business deal gone sour.

 Koidu Holdings, which formerly operated as a joint venture, has been wholly owned by the BSGR company since 2007.
 In 1997, he founded STI Ventures NV, a venture capital firm that invests in start-up companies in Israel.
 In 1999, he was the owner of Tucows.

 In 2007, Steinmetz "was forced to abandon plans for a $580 million share sale in London for his Cunico Resources vehicle."

 A now-defunct company, of which he was a founder and shareholder, Nikanor plc, listed in London, was acquired by Katanga Mining in 2008.
 Through his company called Scorpio, he owns real estate in Kazakhstan, Russia, and Eastern Europe.

 In March 2014, the Swiss daily Le Temps reported that Beny Steinmetz had sold shares in the Steinmetz Diamond Group (SDG) to his brother Daniel.

-In March 2015, BSG Capital owned a 16% share of Gabriel Resources.
-As of March 2015 BSG Capital, a subsidiary of BSGR, held a 16% share in Gabriel Resources Ltd.
+In March 2015, BSG Capital, a subsidiary of BSGR, held a 16% share of Gabriel Resources Ltd.

 In June 2016, it was reported that BSGR had divested itself of most of its holdings in Cunico Resources, in favor of International Mineral Resources, with which it had ownership of FENI Industries in a joint venture.